mami-project/three-bits-suffice/README.md

 - The [master thesis](quic/thesis.pdf) this paper was based on.

 - A [script](quic/download_dataset.bash) to download the actual QUIC dataset.
-Be carefull, running this script downloads around 100 GB of data!
+Be carefull, running this script downloads around 80 GB of data!
+Note that depending on where you aquired this repository, it might already contain part of the QUIC dataset.

 - [Pinq](quic/pinq/), the modified QUIC endpoint implementation used for the experiments.
    This folder is a snapshot of  https://github.com/pietdevaere/minq.